aus10powell/MIT-Fishery-Counter/README.md

 * Develop graphical user interface for end-users
 * Test other image recognition algorithms, such as Faster R-CNN and Mask R-CNN
 * **Known Current Challenges:**
-  * Tracking/Counting School of Fish at once
+  * Tracking/Counting School of Fish at

 ## Model Maintenance andinference:
 1. Training: